vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You can designate the same datastore as the image store for multiple virtual container hosts.
 In this case, only one `VIC` folder is created in the datastore and the container image files are made available to all of the virtual container hosts that use that image store.

-vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.
+vSphere Integrated Containers Engine supports all alphanumeric characters, hyphens, and underscores in datastore paths and datastore names, but no other special characters.

 <pre>--image-store <i>datastore_name</i></pre>